move-language/move/language/documentation/coding_guidelines.md

 **For production crates:**

-Production crates are defined as the set of crates that create externally published artifacts, e.g. the Diem validator, the Move compiler, and so on.
+Production crates are defined as the set of crates that create externally published artifacts.

 For the sake of example, we'll consider you are defining a test-only helper function `foo` in `foo_crate`: